LiveUI/S3/README.md

 # S3SignerAWS
 Generates authorization headers and pre-signed URLs for authenticating AWS S3 REST API calls

-**Update for Vapor Users:** Check out [VaporS3Signer Provider](https://github.com/JustinM1/VaporS3Signer.git) for easy integration with your Vapor server.
+**Update for Vapor Users:** Check out [VaporS3Signer](https://github.com/JustinM1/VaporS3Signer.git) a Provider for easy integration with your Vapor server.

 I wrote the majority of this for personal use on the [Vapor Server](https://vapor.codes/) and found getting the signatures to work in a flexible and reusable way pretty painful and tedious.
 Hopefully this will save others some time.
 I tried to expand the uses beyond my specific needs, but this does not cover all use cases.
 It _does not_ cover chunked-uploads or POST requests(On AWS this is used for adding an object to a bucket using HTML forms).
 Anyone who would like to contribute is more than welcome.